korchasa/speelka-agent/documents/implementation.md

 - **File**: `internal/chat/compaction.go`
 - **Implementation Features**:
   - Interface for pluggable compaction strategies
+  - Strategy is now set at construction time of Chat
+  - No runtime mutation of compaction strategy; use the constructor to select the strategy
   - Current implementation:
     - **DeleteOld**: Removes oldest messages first (preserving system prompt)
+      - Preserves system prompt (first message, if present)
+      - Collects as many recent messages as possible (excluding system prompt) without exceeding the token limit
+      - Restores chronological order by reversing the collected messages
+      - Returns compacted list: system prompt (if any) + most recent messages within limit
   - Preserves system prompts and critical conversation context
   - Integration with TokenCounter for accurate token estimation
   - Detailed logging of compaction operations